 Melatonin Deficiency Test

-The Melatonin Deficiency Test Profile assesses two major causes for insomnia: imbalances in melatonin, and cortisol.
+The Melatonin Deficiency Test assesses two major causes for insomnia: imbalances in melatonin, and cortisol.
 Melatonin is a peptide hormone produced by the pineal gland which helps to control normal sleep patterns.
 Deficiencies of this hormone can lead to insomnia; however melatonin supplementation can effectively treat this problem if diagnosed correctly.

 Melatonin Deficiency: A Major Cause Of Insomnia and Sleep Problems

 Imbalances in the diurnal pattern of the glucocorticoid hormone cortisol can also lead to sleep disturbances.
 It is produced by the adrenal glands and is often referred to as the “stress hormone”.
-The sleep insomnia test profile is a simple salivary test that measures melatonin and cortisol between 12-2am.
+This test profile is a simple salivary test that measures melatonin and cortisol between 12-2am.
 This specimen type has the advantage that samples can be easily collected at this optimal time for testing these hormones, in the privacy of the patient’s home.

 Symptoms and Conditions Associated with Melatonin Deficiency